FK Vlasina: Post-World War II era

-In 1946 the sports activities restarted.
-After not managing it in the previous season, at the end of the season 1956–57 FK Vlasina achieves the promotion to the 4th zone of the Yugoslav Second League.
-That season was memorable for club supporters that watched the club to rivalise against many clubs that were or would become members of the Yugoslav top league.
-At the end of that season the Second and lower leagues suffered a series of structural remodelations and FK Vlasina ended placed for the next season into the 3rd national league – zone Niš.
-Until the 1980s the club competed in regional leagues.
-In 1987–88 the club wins the South Morava League.
-Next year Vlasina wins the Serbian League South achieving promotion to the Serbian First League, then a 3rd tier within Yugoslav league system.
-In their first season they finished 3rd, but in the next one they finished only 17th ending up relegated.
-During the 1990s the club will mostly play between the 3rd and 4th tiers, however in the late 1990s the youth players of the club achieved a number of regional successes having some good generations of players.
+In 1946, sports activities restarted.
+After not managing it in the previous season, at the end of the season 1956–57 FK Vlasina achieved promotion to the fourth zone of the Yugoslav Second League.
+That season was memorable for club supporters who watched the club become a rival of many clubs that were or would become members of the Yugoslav top league.
+At the end of that season, the Second and lower leagues underwent restructuring and FK Vlasina ended up placing in the 3rd national league – zone Niš – for the next season.
+Until the 1980s, the club competed in regional leagues.
+In 1987–88 the club won the South Morava League.
+The following year, Vlasina won the Serbian League South, achieving promotion to the Serbian First League, then a third-tier league within the Yugoslav league system.
+In their first season they finished third, but in the following season they finished only 17th, ending up relegated.
+During the 1990s the club mostly played between the third and fourth tiers; however, in the late 1990s the club's youth players achieved a number of regional successes.

 New millennium

-In January 2001 the new administration was elected with Jovan Stojanović becoming a president who made investments in the club's infrastructure and stadium.
-At the end of the 2001–02 season the club lost against FK Car Konstantin in the qualifiers to the Second League of FR Yugoslavia, but they managed to be promoted next season by winning the 2002–03 Serbian League East.
-They will be playing the next seasons in the Second League and in 2004–05 the club managed to reach the quarter-finals of the Serbia and Montenegro Cup where they were unexpectedly eliminated on penalties by FK Kolubara after eliminating top league clubs such as FK Budućnost Podgorica and Belgrade's FK Rad in the previous rounds.
+In January 2001 the new administration was elected, with Jovan Stojanović becoming a president who made investments in the club's infrastructure and stadium.
+At the end of the 2001–02 season, the club lost against FK Car Konstantin in the qualifiers to the Second League of FR Yugoslavia, but they managed to be promoted next season by winning the 2002–03 Serbian League East.
+They played the next season in the Second League, and in 2004–05, the club managed to reach the quarter-finals of the Serbia and Montenegro Cup, where they were unexpectedly eliminated on penalties by FK Kolubara after eliminating top league clubs such as FK Budućnost Podgorica and Belgrade's FK Rad in the previous rounds.
 In 2006–07 they reached the 1/8 finals where they lost again on a penalty shoot-out after a 0–0 draw against top league FK Bežanija.
-Until the season 2007–08 the club successfully competed in the second league but that year they ended relegated to the Serbian League East.
+Until the 2007–08 season, the club successfully competed in the second league but that year they ended up relegated to the Serbian League East.

 On November 17, 2010, the club celebrated its 90th anniversary with a match against Red Star Belgrade.